ocrmypdf/OCRmyPDF/docs/installation.rst

 Installing the latest version on Ubuntu 18.04 LTS
 -------------------------------------------------

-Ubuntu 18.04 includes ocrmypdf 6.1.2.
-To install a more recent version, first install the system version to get most of the dependencies:
+Ubuntu 18.04 includes ocrmypdf 6.1.2 - you can install that with ``apt``, but it is quite old now.
+To install a more recent version, first install several system dependencies:

 .. code-block:: bash